NOTE: Here are some personal reminiscences of having interviewed Sonny Til: Memories Of Sonny Til.

 I had a group in high school.
 I don't even remember the name we had.
 There were just the three of us.
 I forget the name.
 In my class book, I said I want to be a singer; I want to make it in show business.
 And God let me make it, so I'm very happy it was fulfilled.

 In the service, I did a lot of Special Services work: singing and entertaining.
 But also my duties in war, too, 'cause we were a combat unit overseas.
 I was a smoke layer in the Chemical Corps.
 In the states, I'd sing with a lot of army bands, did a lot of shows, USO shows.
 I was in for almost three years.
 I got out at the end of the war.
 I came right out of school right into the army.
 I wanted to go, though.
 I wanted to get away from home.
+(Not exactly "right out" of school, Sonny enlisted on October 29, 1943, two months after his eighteenth birthday; he was discharged on April 4, 1946.)

 When I got out of the army, all I wanted to do was sit around the house and be with my girl.
 All I wanted to do was nothing.
 I had seen friends of mine blown apart and I was happy that I wasn't scratched; getting home from overseas and not being hurt.
 I just wanted to relax and be peaceful.